Board of Directors

 Professional Engineer in North Carolina, South Carolina, Georgia, Florida, and Michigan; Certified General Contractor in Florida.

-Mr. Barnes has worked for 25+ years in the engineering and development industries.
-He spent 6 years in civil engineering design, 4 in commercial development, and the last 15+ in residential development for Toll Brothers, Inc. His duties with Toll include the management and supervision of land planners, engineers, attorneys, and contractors during the land acquisition and design/build process of luxury home communities and golf courses throughout the southeast United States.
+Mr. Barnes has worked for 27+ years in the engineering and development industries.
+He spent 6 years in civil engineering design, 4 in commercial development, and the last 17+ in residential development for Toll Brothers, Inc. His duties with Toll include the management, supervision, & training of internal staff along with giving oversite to land planners, engineers, attorneys, & contractors during the land acquisition, permitting & design/build processes of luxury home communities & golf courses throughout the southeast United States.
+Donald is also part of the Mergers & Acquisition team which is responsible for identifying and analyzing builders across the United States for potential purchase.

-Donald has also worked with various fundraising and research organizations such as the Lupus Foundation of America and the American Cancer Society.
-He has served on the Elder Board for Church in the Farms since 1998 where he teaches in children’s church and leads an adult bible study.
+Donald has also worked with/on various fundraising and research organizations such as the Lupus Foundation of America, the American Cancer Society & the PBC Gold Star Families Memorial Monument project.
+He served on the Elder Board for Church in the Farms for 18 years and now serves as an ordained deacon for Family Church in the Farms where he teaches in children’s church and leads an adult bible study.

 Raised in a Christian home, Donald came to know the Lord at an early age.
-He rededicated his life to Christ in the early 1990’s, married Amanda in 1994 and now has two sons, Brian and Eric, at JCS.
+He rededicated his life to Christ in the early 1990’s, married Amanda in 1994 and now has two sons, Brian and Eric, who are both graduates of JCS.
 Donald was privileged to baptize both his sons and the family walks with Christ together.

 Owner and Vice President of Cotleur & Hearing Landscape Architects, Land Planners and Environmental Consultants